-The Undeposited Funds account is a temporary holding account for payments you've received but haven't deposited into your bank yet.
-Think of it like a virtual cash drawer or envelope—it holds checks, cash, or grouped payments until they're physically deposited together as one amount.
+Think of it as a virtual holding folder for checks, cash, or grouped payments until they're physically deposited together as one amount.
 This account helps you keep your books aligned with your bank when you combine multiple payments into a single bank deposit.

 Note: The Undeposited Funds account is not a real bank account.
 It's a tracking account that groups payments before they appear on your bank statement.